abramenal/cypress-file-upload/README.md

 ## Recipes

-Most common frontend UI setups along with Cypress & file upload testing can be found in [recipes](./recipes).
+Most common frontend UI setups along with Cypress & file upload testing are located at [recipes](./recipes).

-Note: it's still WIP.
 Any contributions are welcome!

 ## Caveats